-The Registry will, from time to time in its sole discretion or upon evidence or advice manually conduct continuing or recurring audits of domain names registered to ensure continued compliance with these requirements.
-Failure to comply will result in a notice providing 20-days to comply.
+Failure to comply will result in a notice to the relevant registrar providing 30-days to comply.
 Non-compliance following such a notice period may result in take-down of the relevant domain name, at the discretion of the Registry.